 Mark Billing: A Visionary Leader in the Dairy Industry

-Born in rural Victoria, Australia, Mark Billing developed a deep appreciation for dairy farming early in life.
-He pursued his passion academically by obtaining a degree in Agricultural Science from the University of Melbourne, graduating with honors in 1987.
-After his education, Mark took over the management of his family dairy farm, where his innovative approach significantly boosted productivity and sustainability.
+Mark Billing, born on May 12, 1965, in rural Victoria, Australia, has been a pivotal figure in the dairy industry.
+His early life on a dairy farm fostered a deep appreciation for dairy farming, leading him to pursue a degree in Agricultural Science from the University of Melbourne, where he graduated with honors in 1987.
+Upon completing his education, Mark took over the management of his family dairy farm, where he applied innovative techniques to enhance productivity and sustainability.

 Professional Journey

-Mark Billing's association with Dairy Farmers Victoria began in 2005 as a board member, eventually leading to his election as President in 2017.
-His tenure has been marked by significant achievements:
+Mark Billing joined Dairy Farmers Victoria in 2005 as a board member and was elected President in 2017.
+His leadership has been marked by several key achievements:

 - 2017: Elected President of Dairy Farmers Victoria.

-- 2018: Negotiated better milk pricing, increasing revenue for Victoria's dairy farmers by 15%.
+- 2018: Successfully negotiated better milk pricing, increasing revenue for Victoria's dairy farmers by 15%.

-- 2019: Introduced innovative sustainability practices, reducing the carbon footprint by 20%.
+- 2019: Implemented innovative sustainability practices, reducing the carbon footprint by 20%.

 - 2021: Launched a mental health support initiative for farmers.